Who We Are

 About FFRN!

 The Fund for Reparations NOW!
 (FFRN!) was launched in 2019 to commemorate the 400th anniversary of the first enslaved Africans arriving in Jamestown, Virginia, and to imagine the coming America in which reparations are a reality, and deeper racial healing is possible.
-The Fund is administered and financed by its Board, the nationwide white American arm of NAARC, who are committed to our collective liberation, and to supporting the vision of NAARC’s African American leadership.
-[If you are looking for our financial information, find it on our Community page.]
+The Fund was originally a project of the National African American Reparations Commission (NAARC), and continues to work in solidarity with NAARC and other Black leaders to fund reparatory justice projects that collectively benefit African American communities.
+FFRN! is currently a fiscally sponsored project of Possibility Labs, and is administered by the Board Members below who are committed to the collective liberation of us all, through the making of reparations for African Americans.

 Current FFRN!
 Board Members